garethcheyne/HomeAssistant/UCTronics OLED Display (Python)/README.md

 Special thanks to [DC Walter](https://github.com/dcwalter) for his assistance on this project.

-This addon includes a Splash screen that will show you the current cussing version of the Core OS, and HA, and will be presented with an astricx if either require an upgrade.
+This addon includes a splash screen that will show you the current  version of the Core OS, and HA, and will be presented with an astricx if either require an upgrade.
+You are also able to set the duration of the slide rotation, and what slides you wish to present.

 ## First Step